 Manage the Moisture

 The first step in any basement finishing project is to deal with the moisture that comes into this below-grade space.
 If water is leaking into your basement, you'll need to install perimeter drains inside basement walls and connect them to a topnotch sump pump.
-An established national franchise such as Basement Systems can provide you with a warrantied waterproofing system as well as effective and energy-efficient dehumidification to keep this new living space dry.
+A quality water proofing company can provide you with a warrantied waterproofing system as well as effective and energy-efficient dehumidification to keep this new living space dry.

 Keep the Man Cave Clean